metinsimsek61/smskReactBot/README.md

 Mandatory:

-- Fill in the yourID variable.
-You can get "yourID" in any Discord channel by typing `\@YOUR NAME`.
+- Fill in the `yourID` variable.
+You can get `yourID` in any Discord channel by typing `\@YOUR NAME`.
 For me, it would be `\@Night`.

 - Change roles the to ones that are in your server.

 - Replace the reaction emojis with the ones of your choosing.
 **Note:** to get the value for the reaction, type `\:my_reaction` with the backslash and press enter.
 If done correctly, a smaller emoji should appear.
 Copy the small emoji into the reactions array.
- For custom emojis, follow the previous step and copy the string of numbers only (i.e. ignore text and angled brackets).
-Paste the string of numbers into the reactions array as you would with regular emojis.
+ For custom emojis, simply provide the name of the custom emoji that you wish to use.

 - Set `embed` to true or false if you wish to use a single embed for all reaction roles.
 After that, set the text for the embed footer via the `embedFooter` variable